piotr-proszowski/github-todo-list/README.md

 However, you can easily install extension in developer mode: https://bashvlas.com/blog/install-chrome-extension-in-developer-mode/

-For those who trust me and don't want to bother with build itself - I added release with zip file so you don't need to build it yourself.
-You can create such `.zip` by yourself by typing `npm run build`.
+I added release with `.zip` file so you don't need to build it yourself.
+However, you can create such `.zip` by yourself by typing `npm run build`.

 ## Contribution